 How to Improve the Air Quality in Your Home

-If you’re feeling like your allergies are getting the best of you, are not sleeping well, or can just smell stale air in your house, it might be time to improve the air quality in your home.
-The nice thing about improving the air quality in your house is that a lot of the fixes also help you save money with better maintenance of your home.
-A healthy HVAC means less energy pulling to operate a poorly functioning system, which means lower electricity bills.
+If you’re feeling like outdoor air pollution or your allergic reactions are getting the best of you, it might be time to improve the air quality in your home.
+The nice thing about improving the air quality in your house is that a lot of the fixes also help you save money on your energy bill with better maintenance of your home’s cooling and heating system.
+A healthy HVAC means less energy needed to operate a poorly functioning system, which means lower electricity bills.

 What are the Best Tips for Improving Air Quality?

-• Improve air circulation: Simply opening your doors or windows for at least 10 minutes each day can drastically improve airflow and reduce indoor pollutants.
+- Improve air circulation: Simply having open windows and your doors for at least 10 minutes each day can drastically improve airflow and reduce indoor air pollutants.

-• Improve Ventilation: Use exhaust fans in bathrooms and kitchens to remove contaminants directly from these rooms and enhance overall airflow.
+- Improve Ventilation: Use exhaust fans in bathrooms and kitchens to remove contaminants like carbon monoxide directly from these rooms and enhance overall airflow.

-• Air Cleaners: Invest in air purifiers that can filter out particles and allergens from the air.
+- Air Cleaners: Invest in air purifiers that can filter out high levels of particles and allergens from the air.

-• Get a Dehumidifier: Reducing humidity levels can help prevent the growth of mold and mildew.
+- Get a Dehumidifier: Reducing humidity levels can help prevent the growth of mold and mildew in living spaces.

-• Maintain HVAC: Regular maintenance of your heating, ventilation, and air conditioning system is essential to keep it running efficiently and filtering air effectively.
+- Maintain HVAC: Regular maintenance of your heating system, ventilation, and air conditioning system is essential to keep it running efficiently and filtering small particles efficiently.

 By incorporating these strategies, you can significantly improve indoor air quality and create a healthier home environment.